 What is Real Estate Farming?

-Real Estate Farming is a planned prospecting campaign (the key word is PLANNED) where you heavily service a geographic area or a social group in an effort to get listings, buyers, and referrals.
+Real Estate Farming is a planned prospecting campaign (the keyword is PLANNED) where you heavily service a geographic area or a social group in an effort to get listings, buyers, and referrals.

 Farming in real estate is a long-term prospecting goal.
-It will take about six months (to see first results) to a year in order to start to producing results.
+It will take about six months (to see first results) to a year in order to start to produce results.
 As you break into a farming zone, it will become a strong base for your business.
 As time goes on, it will get easier.
 Real estate farming, like agricultural farming, has strict rules you have to follow.
 Like traditional farming, you must access the land, sow the seeds, tend to your crops and only after hard work has been put in, can you enjoy the harvest of your labor.

 Consistency and personal contact are the biggest keys to being a successful farmer.
 Many real estate brokers and trainers would agree that inconsistent efforts of dropping poorly designed flyers do not contribute to an artful form of real estate prospecting.
 Your results may depend heavily on the originality and quality of your real estate farming ideas, techniques and methods.